Newport Oregon, Fishermen

 If you have been injured working as a crewman on an Oregon based commercial fishing vessel, your rights to compensation are governed by a complex system of Federal maritime laws.
 In almost all cases, you have the right to have your medical bills paid.
 When injured, you may be entitled to your full season contract.
 Your employer should also provide you a daily living allowance while you are recovering from your injuries.

 Your working career and life depend upon the safety of your vessel, and the skill of your captain and crew.
 A moment’s negligence can cause of lifetime of pain and suffering.
 When a crewman on a commercial fishing boat is injured through negligence or unseaworthiness, the crewman is entitled to monetary compensation under the Jones Act and the general maritime law.
 To recover damages under the Jones Act, you must show that the employer was negligent; however, the amount of negligence necessary to prove fault is minimal.
 Your employer owes you a safe place to work, and a duty to provide you with a competent captain and crew.
 No amount of fish is worth a crewman’s life or the suffering caused by a permanent injury.
 The captain of a commercial fishing vessel should put the safety of his crew first.
 Each fishing vessel must be properly maintained and repaired.
 All vessels should have proper alarms, lifesaving equipment, and emergency communication equipment in good repair.

 Don’t guess about your legal rights.
 Don’t sign a settlement agreement without consulting with an experienced maritime injury lawyer.
-Beard represents injured crewmen on a contingency fee basis.
-There are no fees unless he wins your case; if there is no recovery, you are charged no fees.
-Call Beard today to discuss your potential injury claim at 1-800-621-1091.
+Beard and his partners at Johnson Beard & Trueb PC represent injured crewmen on a contingency fee basis.
+There are no fees unless they win your case; if there is no recovery, you are charged no fees.
+Call them today to discuss your potential injury claim at 1-800-621-1091.